"I work as a trauma therapist and academic researcher, focusing on how human–animal relationships shape mental wellbeing"

 In other instances, I draw on more exploratory approaches such as Emotion-Focused Therapy (EFT) and Narrative Therapy (NT).

-I also incorporate spiritual and existential perspectives.
+I also incorporate spiritual and existential perspectives into client sessions, where relevant.

 My approach is grounded in presence and respect, allowing room for deep exploration, healing and meaningful change.